King Ranch: History

 Lea portrays King's purchase of the Ranch as motivated by his wooing of Henrietta Maria Morse Chamberlain (1832–1925), whom he married in the First Presbyterian Church, Brownsville, on Sunday, December 10, 1854.
 The King Ranch HK livestock brand stands for Henrietta King.

-In the United States Civil War, initially, the disruption of the flow of cattle to market caused a drop in beef prices.
-In 1861, the price of cattle dropped to $2 a head, rising to $11 per head by August 1862.
+During the United States Civil War, the disruption of the flow of cattle to market initially caused a drop in beef prices.
+In 1861, the price of cattle dropped to $2 per head, but it rose again to $11 per head by August 1862.

-The 1863–1864 winter pushed uncounted cattle south toward the Nueces River and Rio Grande.
-By the end of the Civil War, the Texas Rangers were disbanded by the following reconstruction of the United States.
-It became too tempting to simply herd cattle across the Nueces or Rio Grande.
+The 1863-1864 winter pushed uncounted cattle south toward the Nueces River and Rio Grande.
+After the Civil War, the Texas Rangers were disbanded during the reconstruction of the United States.
+It became very tempting and low-risk to simply herd cattle across the Nueces or Rio Grande.

 Even in this time of loss, by 1869, King was able to round up 48,664 of an estimated 84,000 head of cattle.
 Allowing for 10,000 remaining, King claimed a loss of 33,827 head from 1869 to 1872.
 To handle depredations (rustling), the ranchers formed the Stock Raisers Association of Western Texas in 1870; Mifflin Kenedy led the first meeting.
 By 1874, the Texas Rangers were re-established, and were a factor in controlling the depredations.

 By 1870, 300,000 head of cattle made their way from the West to the railroads of Kansas, and thence to the stockyards of Chicago.
 On a Texas ranch, a steer worth $11 would bring $20 from a buyer in Abilene.
 The buyer in turn could ask $31.50 at the Union Stock Yards.
 King could drive his cattle for a hundred days to the railheads of Kansas.

 By 1871, though, 700,000 head of cattle caused a market glut, which King avoided by personal negotiation in Abilene.